Second Temple period: Agriculture

-Almost all of the national Jewish economy's needs during the Second Temple period were met domestically; there was virtually little exporting or importing.
+Almost all of the national Jewish economy's needs during the Second Temple period were met domestically; there was very little exporting or importing.
 Agriculture played a significant role in economic life.
-Josephus explains why earlier texts did not mention Jews by stating that: As for ourselves, therefore, we neither inhabit a maritime country, nor do we delight in merchandise, nor in such a mixture with other men as arises from it; but the cities we dwell in are remote from the sea, and having a fruitful country for our habitation, we take pains in cultivating that only.
+Josephus explains why earlier texts did not mention Jews by stating that: As for ourselves, therefore, we neither inhabit a maritime country, nor do we delight in merchandise, nor in such a mixture with other men as arises from it; but the cities we dwell in are remote from the sea, and having a fruitful country for our habitation, we take pains in cultivating that only.It is believed that the majority of Judaea's farmland was used to grow grain, predominantly wheat but also hardier but less popular barley in drier areas.
+Archaeologists have found numerous olive and winepresses, indicating the importance of these products as well.
+Rabbinic literature, Josephus' writings, and the New Testament further reveal that herbs, garden vegetables, and legumes were also grown.
+Legumes were especially important, because they could be stored for a long time and frequently flourished in years when other crops failed.
+Sources from the late first and early second centuries CE indicate that rice was introduced to Palestine by Jewish farmers during the early Roman period.
+The local crop was fine, large-kernel rice.